 To commemorate the arrival of my first-ever period, I sobbed unabashedly in my piano teacher’s bathroom.
 “Congratulations!” my mother yelled into the phone, in between my heaving inhales, “You’re a woman!”
-I don’t want to be a woman, I told her.
+I didn't want to be a woman, though.
 I was still thoroughly enjoying being a girl.

 Beyond the looming prospect of monthly discomfort, at the time, I felt something I can only identify now as shame.
 I had anxiety dreams about tampons the size of large mammals.
 I didn’t tell my friends.
 I didn’t ask questions.